rovellipaolo/gnome-shell-extension-sermon/README.md

 ...

-DockerRepository.isDockerInstalled()
+DockerRepository.isInstalled()
-  ✔ when docker program is found, returns true
+  ✔ when Docker program is found, returns true
-  ✔ when docker program is not found, returns false
+  ✔ when Docker program is not found, returns false

+DockerRepository.getVersion()
+  ✔ when retrieving the Docker version, docker version command is executed

 DockerRepository.getContainers()
-  ✔ when retrieving the containers, docker ps is executed
+  ✔ when retrieving the Docker containers, docker ps command is executed

 DockerRepository.parseContainers()
-  ✔ when pasing command execution result with containers, returns a list of containers ✔ when pasing command execution result without containers, returns an empty list
+  ✔ when pasing command execution result with Docker containers, returns a list of containers ✔ when pasing command execution result without Docker containers, returns an empty list

 DockerRepository.startContainer()
-  ✔ when starting a container, docker start is executed
+  ✔ when starting a Docker container, docker start command is executed

 DockerRepository.stopContainer()
-  ✔ when stopping a container, docker stop is executed
+  ✔ when stopping a Docker container, docker stop command is executed

+DockerRepository.restartContainer()
+  ✔ when restarting a Docker container, docker restart command is executed

+DockerRepository.removeContainer()
+  ✔ when removing a Docker container, docker rm command is executed

 ...